-a) Staff and student numbers Several KPIs are specified per FTE (Full Time Equivalent) staff and student.
+a) Staff and student numbers

+Several KPIs are specified per FTE (Full Time Equivalent) staff and student.

 The staff FTE figure is the sum of each employee's contract FTE measured over the reporting period (1 August to 31 July).
 An employee's FTE is 1 if they are full-time and have worked for the entire period.
-If their hours are part-time and/or they have not worked for the full period then their FTE is reduced accordingly.
+If their hours are part-time and/or they have not worked for the full period, then their FTE is reduced accordingly.
 The Staff FTE is calculated by the Human Resources Division.
 Staff FTE comprises non-residential staff and residential staff including all academic, research, support, administrative and technical staff.
 It includes staff employed under a contract of employment and/or for whom the University is liable to pay class 1 NI contributions.
-It does not however include non-academic atypical staff (such as temporary workers), Cambridge University Press & Assessment employees, or contractors.
+It does not however include non-academic atypical staff (such as temporary workers), Cambridge University Press & Assessment employees, contractors, or employees from principal subsidiaries, associated undertakings and other significant investments.
 The FTE figure is not reduced for maternity leave or employees on long-term sick leave as they are still employees of the University.

-Data on student numbers is submitted by the University to the Higher Education Statistics Agency (HESA), who conduct validation checks, reformat the data and calculate the student FTE figure.
+The input data behind the student numbers is reformatted and calculated by the University, in line with HESA published rules, to produce the student FTE figure.
+This is then submitted by the University to the Higher Education Statistics Agency (HESA), who conduct their own validation checks.
+Due to the timing difference, when HESA validates and calculates the student figure versus when the Sustainability Report is published, the University has to calculate the student FTE figure themselves using the HESA rules.
 The student FTE figure represents the full-time equivalence of a student on a credit-bearing course of study during the HESA-defined reporting period of 1 August to 31 July.
 Where a student is studying part-time and will spend less than eight weeks in the UK as part of their course of study, these student numbers are not included in the submission to HESA, on which the FTE calculation is based.
 In their FTE calculation, HESA exclude the following students on a course of study:

-- where any of the course of study is not taught by the University of Cambridge;
+- where any of the courses of study are not taught by the University of Cambridge.

-- student is dormant for the year;
+- student is dormant for the year.

-- student is on sabbatical for the year;
+- student is on sabbatical for the year.

-- o student is writing-up their thesis, having completed their formal period of study;
+- student is writing-up their thesis, having completed their formal period of study.

-- o distance learning student;
+- distance learning student.

-- o student on industrial placement; - student is studying abroad.
+- student on industrial placement.

+- student is studying abroad.

-There is a student FTE figure for taught students and a FTE figure for research students.
+There is a student FTE figure for taught students and an FTE figure for research students.
 We include both taught and research students in the FTE figures we apply.